 - You will notice that the shape of a seat cushion changes when you sit down.
 A softer foam, for example, is more likely to compress and “bottom out.”

 - The multi-density foams in your seat cushion will provide support and pressure distribution.
 The soft-top comfort layer should be positioned over a firm base.
 This is essential!

-- As you sit, the seat cushion should stabilize your spine and engage your core.
+- The seat cushion should stabilize your spine and engage your core as you sit.
 It might seem counterintuitive, but dispersing your weight over your core, not your spine, will make you more comfortable.
-This way you will load and move from your hips while seated, thus stabilizing your spine.
+This way, you will load and move from your hips while seated, thus stabilizing your spine.

 Sitting Wedges: What Are They?

 Sitting on the wedges is more comfortable and prevents you from getting aching.
 An ergonomic sitting wedge supports the body naturally in a relaxed position and is thus designed to reduce discomfort from prolonged periods of sitting at the computer or desk.

 You can use a wedge cushion to reduce your back pain while sitting on it.
 Using a sitting wedge, your torso and upper legs will be more aligned.
 A cushion will also improve your spine’s inward curve, and your pelvis will be tilted forward.
 It will reduce stress, stabilize your spine by distributing your weight more naturally through your muscles, and make it easier for you to sit upright without strain on your joints, discs, and ligaments.

 Based on how you sit, a seat angle of 8 to 13 degrees will determine the number of back muscles used.
 It can be more effective if you have a current back problem or if you’ve never sat like this before to sit for short periods and then gradually increase the time you sit on it as your back muscles develop.

 Using a sitting wedge, you removed the problematic load on the coccyx area, removing the pressure in this area.
 You will be able to sit comfortably without experiencing any discomfort if you do this.